Lightweight alternatives to Camunda - BPMN solution

 The way history tracking is implemented, this simple scenario is complex.
 It is achievable but doing so is rather challenging and time-consuming.

 If you plan on implementing long-running processes, especially ones with loops, and the access to the historical states of your variables is important for business reasons, you may want to go with a tailored approach to persistence that is more suitable for this purpose both in terms of performance and technical simplicity.

 While there are many more areas of complexity, the ones listed above are the ones we know may give you some grief if left unattended.
 BPMN-based solutions are powerful but complex.
 Fortunately, there is a way to reduce that complexity while also making the solution more powerful in handling your particular domain.

 If you are at the stage of exploring your options, take your time.
 Consider a pre-mortem analysis on top of your regular SWOT.
 Investigate all the pros and cons carefully.
 Consider the needs of your use case first and foremost.
 The rest of the decisions will follow.

 Last but not least, choose your weapons carefully.
 If the goal is to build something lightweight and tailored to your needs, our experience shows that a combination of Node (speed) with TypeScript (enterprise-level type safety) works great.
 However, make sure you take into account your existing team's skills and preferences.

 We hope some of the above tips will help you in that process.
 If so, we would be happy to help you identify just the right approach to building your business process management solution, so don’t hesitate to get in touch.

 PS.
-If your use case is going to be form heavy, you may want to check out our open-source react forms library, uniforms.
-We have used it successfully in BPMN-related form scenarios and it works like a charm.
+If your use case is going to form heavy, you may want to check out our open-source react forms library, uniforms.
+We have used it successfully in BPMN-related form scenarios, and it works like a charm.
 Give it a try!